For all mankind.

-There were two recent reports of testosterone replacement possibly having a negative impact on cardiovascular health.
-These reports were flawed, and were not supported in numerous other positive studies on testosterone replacement.
+- There were two recent reports of testosterone replacement possibly having a negative impact on cardiovascular health.
+These reports were flawed and were not supported by numerous other positive studies on testosterone replacement.

 8: The evidence does not support increased risk of prostate cancer with testosterone therapy.

 Testosterone therapy does not increase the risk of prostate cancer.
 Men previously treated for prostate cancer, and in remission, can safely use testosterone replacement.

 9: The evidence supports major research initiative to explore possible benefits of testosterone therapy for a cardiometabolic disease, including diabetes.

 - Men with low testosterone who receive testosterone therapy have ½ the mortality rate of untreated men.

 - Men treated with testosterone therapy have less cardiovascular events and death than men not treated.